 To support the US advance, Montgomery launched Operation 'Bluecoat' on 30 July, a big push south-eastwards from Caumont in the west of the British sector.
 Sensing a turning point, his orders to Dempsey were to 'throw caution overboard… accept any casualties, and to step on the gas for Vire'.
 With infantry in short supply, 11th Armoured Division led the assault.
 'Bluecoat' saw savage, costly fighting in the worst Normandy bocage terrain.
 But tank-infantry co-operation was continuing to improve, and now troops embarked as riders on the tanks themselves, ready to jump off and deal with enemy positions.

-A Royal Artillery 5.5-inch medium gun in action, 16 July 1944.
+A Royal Artillery 5.5-inch medium gun firing at night during the offensive in the Odon valley near Evrecy, 16 July 1944.
 Medium artillery regiments (each containing 16 guns) were corps level assets, and were normally used to supplement the infantry divisions' own field regiments of 25-pounders.
 Their heavier shells were more effective against dug-in enemy positions.
 B 7413

 The superiority of German armour was illustrated again when three Jagdpanther tank destroyers knocked out 11 Churchill tanks of 3rd Scots Guards on Hill 226.
 But isolated setbacks could not stop Second Army making good progress.
 By 7 August the Germans had been driven back to the River Orne, and the highest point in Normandy, Mont Pinçon, captured.
 Furious counterattacks by SS troops inflicted heavy casualties.
 Another Churchill-equipped regiment, 107th Royal Armoured Corps, lost 22 of its tanks while supporting 59th Staffordshire Division.
 As ever, British artillery support was pivotal in crushing the German attacks.